victorrjimenezz/PS4-4PT/README.md

 ## About The App

-There are many great Homebrew Apps/Games available, but there is no easy-unified way to install them.
+There are many great Homebrew Apps/Games available.

 This tool was developed in order for PS4 Homebrew users to easily download PKGs without the need of using a computer.